- Checkmarx Documentation

 Notice

-The procedure for adjusting the predicate differs slightly depending on the mode in which you are showing the results.
-The following procedure assumes that you are in Split Vertically or Split Horizontally mode, which show the Code Viewer for the selected vulnerability.
-If you are in Table View mode, then the adjustments are made in the sidebar that shows the vulnerability details.
+The procedure for adjusting the predicate differs slightly depending on the mode in which you show the results.
+The following procedure assumes that you are in Split Vertically or Split Horizontally mode, which shows the Code Viewer for the selected vulnerability.
+If you are in Table View mode, the adjustments are made in the sidebar showing the vulnerability details.

 To edit the result predicate:

-To adjust the state, click on the State field, and select from the dropdown list the state that you would like to assign.
-Options are: To Verify, Not Exploitable, Proposed Not Exploitable, Confirmed or Urgent.
+3. To adjust the state, click on the State field and select from the dropdown list the state you would like to assign.
+Options are: To Verify, Not Exploitable, Proposed Not Exploitable, Confirmed, or Urgent.

-To add a note, click on the Note icon in the toolbar.
-In the Notes pane that opens, click + Add and then enter the desired text and click the Add button at the bottom.
+4. To add a note, click on the Note icon in the toolbar.
+In the Notes pane that opens, click + Add , enter the desired text, and click the Add button at the bottom.

 Triaging Multiple Vulnerabilities (Bulk Action)